Performers of Philip Czapłowski's music include:

 Peter Sheridan

-as well as many other leading Australian and international musicians.
+and many other leading Australian and international musicians.

 His music has featured regularly in international festivals, including: